-The Group adopted, for the first time, certain standards and amendments effective for annual periods beginning on or after January 1, 2017.
-The Group decided not to early adopt any other standard, interpretation or amendments that had been issued but is not yet effective.
+Some other amendments and interpretations apply for the first time in 2018, but do not have an impact on the consolidated financial statements of the Group.
+The Group decided not to early adopt any other standard, interpretation or amendments that had been issued but are not yet effective.